ecmwf/ecmwf-opendata/README.md

 - `source` is either the name of server to contact or a fully qualified URL.
 Possible values are `ecmwf` to access ECMWF's servers, or `azure` to access data hosted on Microsoft's Azure.
 Default is `ecmwf`.

-- `beta` is a boolean that indicates whether to access the beta or the production version of the dataset.
-Current only `beta=True` is supported.
+- `model` is the name of the model that produced the data.
+Use `ifs` for the physics-driven model and `aifs` for the data-driven model.
+Please note that `aifs` is currently experimental and only produces a small subset of fields.
+Default is `ifs`.

+- `resol` specifies the resolution of the data.
+Default is `0p25` for 0.25 degree resolution, and is the only resolution that is currently available.

 - `preserve_request_order`.
 If this flag is set to `True`, the library will attempt to write the retrieved data into the target file in the order specified by the request.
 For example, if the request specifies `param=[2t,msl]` the library will ensure that the field `2t` is first in the target file, while with `param=[msl,2t]`, the field `msl` will be first.
 This also works across different keywords: `...,levelist=[500,100],param=[z,t],...` will produce different output to `...,param=[z,t],levelist=[500,100],...`
 If the flag is set to `False`, the library will sort the request to minimise the number of HTTP requests made to the server, leading to faster download speeds.
 Default is `False`.

 - `infer_stream_keyword`.
 The `stream` keyword represents the ECMWF forecasting system that creates the data.
 Setting it properly requires knowledge of how ECMWF runs its operations.
 If this boolean is set to `True`, the library will try to infer the correct value for the `stream` keyword based on the rest of the request.
-Default is `True`.
+Default is `True` if model is `ifs`.

  > ⚠️ **NOTE:** It is recommended **not** to set the `preserve_request_order` flag to `True` when downloading a large number of fields as this will add extra load on the servers.

 ## Methods